yaydemirpro/Weather-Vista/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal.

 ## Acknowledgements
 Special thanks to OpenWeatherMap for providing the weather API.